Have you ever had moments when you wished you spoke up and asserted yourself, but you didn’t? Do you feel difficulty asserting yourself sometimes?

 - I also avoided any public embarrassment because my approach was conflict-avoiding.
 And I think that is the underlying essence of many incidences when we don’t assert ourselves — it’s to avoid conflict.

-But if we look at it in a different context, with regards to the first tip to recognize the value of your voice — there is value in my voice.
+But if we look at it in a different context, regarding the first tip to recognize the value of your voice — there is value in my voice.
 That was value in me asserting myself there and then.

 By asserting myself, I would have called out that molester’s actions.
 There could well be criminals and molesters who perpetuate their crimes simply because they were never called out for what they did.
 They become more brazen in their crimes and offenses.
 And it just snowballs and becomes bigger.